Zstorm120/JihadiModPack-PS3-Fallout-New-Vegas/README.md

  # Mods currently included #

- ~ **Character Creation**
+ **Character Creation**
-   - Shorter Doc Introduction
+   -Shorter Doc Introduction
-   - Character Creation
+   -Character Creation

- ~ **Passive Startup Messages**
+ **Passive Startup Messages**
-   - Prevents annoying startup messages during character creation
+   -Prevents annoying startup messages during character creation

- ~ **Invisible Wall Remover**
+ **Invisible Wall Remover**
-    - Removes all invisible walls from the vanilla world (I do not think it touches DLC.. requires testing)
+    -Removes all invisible walls from the vanilla world (I do not think it touches DLC.. requires testing)

- ~ **Cheat Terminal**
+ **Cheat Terminal**
-    - For players who need this, and for fun.
+    -For players who need this, and for fun.
 [You do not have to use it.]

- ~ **NPC Spawn Terminal**
+ **NPC Spawn Terminal**
-    - For players who need this, and for fun.
+    -For players who need this, and for fun.
 [You do not have to use it.]

- ~ **Two Perks Per Level**
+ **Two Perks Per Level**
-    - Two Perks Per level instead of One
+    -Two Perks Per level instead of One
-    - Allows a perk each level instead of not getting a perk per level eventually as in vanilla
+    -Allows a perk each level instead of not getting a perk per level eventually as in vanilla

  ~ **More Perks**
-    - More Perks Mod (MPM) adds more than +120 Perks/Traits.
+    -More Perks Mod (MPM) adds more than +120 Perks/Traits.
 Customize your characters with unique, creative, fun and whacky abilities.
-    - Includes More Perks, More Traits, More Companion Perks, DLC Perks, and all Updates
+    -Includes More Perks, More Traits, More Companion Perks, DLC Perks, and all Updates

  # INSTALLATION #

- ~ Pretty simple installation..
+ Pretty simple installation..
 You just move these files in the Modpack to the dev_hdd0/GAMES/BLUS30888 where the original ones are.

  # KNOWN ISSUES #